 - Information that relates to an insurance claim by you; and

-- Information that relates to a criminal or civil proceeding involving you
+- Information that relates to a criminal or civil proceeding involving you.

-We will not share your Financial Information with anyone else without your permission unless:
+Notwithstanding this, we will not share your Financial Information with anyone else without your permission unless:

 - They are helping us to service or process a transaction; or

-- We are otherwise permitted or required by law to do so
+- We are otherwise permitted or required by law to do so.

 If our practice of not sharing your Financial Information with non-affiliated third parties were to change in the future, we would offer you the ability to “opt-out” of this type of information disclosure.
 We would allow you at least 30 business days to respond to any “opt-out” offer before the change in our practice would take place.